LeetCode-Packages/JavaScript/README.md

-# JavaScript
+# TypeScript

-Implementations of LeetCode problem solutions in JavaScript.
+Implementations of LeetCode problem solutions in TypeScript.